 - School administrators

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expected employment of kindergarten and elementary teachers to increase by 6% from 2014 to 2024, about as fast as average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) expected employment of kindergarten and elementary teachers to increase by 3% from 2018 to 2028, which is slower than average for all occupations.
 The BLS said jobs would be more abundant in rural and urban school districts rather than suburban neighborhoods.
-According to 2015 BLS data, the median annual salary for elementary teachers was $54,890, while the median salary for kindergarten teachers was $51,640.
+According to 2018 BLS data, the median annual salary for elementary teachers was $58,230, while the median salary for kindergarten teachers was $55,470.